mne-tools/mne-python/doc/manual/appendix/c_EULA.rst

 affiliated with such individual at the time of such download (the "Institution").

 - *License Grant.* Subject
-  to all of the terms and conditions of this Agreement,\he General Hospital Corporation, d/b/a Massachusetts General Hospital]\he Brigham and Women's Hospital, Inc.] ("Licensor") hereby grants you a non-exclusive, non-transferable, non-sublicensable license under Licensor's rights in the Software to copy and use the binary
+  to all of the terms and conditions of this Agreement, [The General Hospital Corporation, d/b/a Massachusetts General Hospital] [The Brigham and Women's Hospital, Inc.] ("Licensor") hereby grants you a non-exclusive, non-transferable, non-sublicensable license under Licensor's rights in the Software to copy and use the binary